Danny4w/csp-tri3/index.md

 # About Me

 Hello!
 My name is [Daniel Bertino](https://github.com/Danny4w), but you can call me Danny.
-I am fluent in English, Italian and Spanish.
-Some of my main interests are outdoor-related activities.
-One of my favorite things to do in my spare time is travel.
-I've been to various parts of Europe and each year I would typically spend my summers traveling.
-Since all my family and relatives are in Italy I would go there to see them each year and hang out with my friends.
-Some of my other interests, besides traveling, are sailing, nature hikes, biking, and fishing.
-Soccer has also been one of my favorite sports since I was little, so I like to play when I can.
-A field of study that I’m passionate about is Architecture.
-This year, I took computer science principles because I wanted to try to learn more about a different field and get a background of how coding works as our world continues to become more digital.
+I enjoy spending time outdoors and exploring new places.
+Growing up, I spent my summers in Italy with family and friends, which gave me a deep appreciation for different cultures and natural environments.
+I also enjoy going on nature walks and playing sports like basketball and soccer.
+My interest in architecture, particularly its sustainable aspects, grew after taking an architecture & design class.
+I admire how innovative design can work with nature to create spaces that are both functional and environmentally friendly.
+This year, I decided to take a computer science course because I wanted to try to learn more about a different field and gain some technical skills as our world continues to become more digital.